 The packages are:

-- Home 50 Unlimited - unlimited fibre broadband with download and upload speeds averaging at 50Mb, with the option to upgrade to a 1Gb service for a 48hr period
+- GO 30 - unlimited fibre broadband with download and upload speeds averaging at 30Mb, with the option to upgrade to a 1Gb service for a 48hr period

-- Home 200 Unlimited - unlimited fibre broadband with download and upload speeds averaging at 200Mb.
+- GO 300 - unlimited fibre broadband with download and upload speeds averaging at 300Mb.
 There's an option to boost this to 1Gb for 48 hours, plus you can get a static IP address for a little extra each month

-- Home 1G Unlimited - the fastest package offers an unlimited service, with upload and download speeds averaging at 900Mb.
+- GO 900 - the fastest package offers an unlimited service, with upload and download speeds averaging at 900Mb.
 There's also the option to take a static IP address

-All the packages are on a minimum 15 month contract and come with both installation costs and an activation fee.
+All the packages are on a minimum 18 month contract with a guarantee that the price will not rise during that period, and come with an activation fee, 5% of customers will have to pay £120 installation, subject to a no obligation survey.
 Because installation for fibre-to-the-home services are more complex, these fees are somewhat higher than you'd normally expect to pay.

 If you prefer to combine your broadband and phone into a single bundle you can add a voice over IP (VOIP) calls deal from Vonage.
 This uses your internet connection to make and receive calls, but you can usually keep your existing phone number.
 The main downside to a VOIP service is that it won't work if your internet is down, including if there's a power cut.